Veridium/bops-heroku-demo/README.md

 ## Heroku or Local Build
 On Heroku

-                On a PC/Mac - Open a browser to your heroku app
+    On a PC/Mac - open a browser to your heroku app

 On local build

-                On a PC/Mac - Open a browser to http://localhost:3000/
+     On a PC/Mac - open a browser to http://localhost:3000

 Click "Log in" on the web site via your browser and choose Authentication Method